Training a puppy means repeating the same command dozens of times. Sometimes hundreds. Sit. Stay. Come. Leave it. Repeat tomorrow.

 Using the right treats makes training easier, faster, and more enjoyable for both you and your dog.

-If you’re just starting out, options like Zuke’s Mini Naturals, Blue Buffalo Bits, and Pet Botanics Training Rewards are excellent everyday choices.
+If you’re just starting out, options like Zuke’s Mini Naturals, Blue Buffalo Bits, and Pet Botanics Training Rewards are good everyday choices.
 Save freeze-dried treats for situations where you need extra motivation.

 And remember: consistency matters far more than the brand of treat you choose.

-If you’re navigating the early months with a new dog, our complete guide to raising a puppy walks through training, development stages, and the biggest mistakes new owners make.
+If you’re in the early months with a new dog, our complete guide to raising a puppy walks through training, development stages, and the biggest mistakes new owners make.